liuilbury/Reverse_SourceMap/Test/lib/googletest-master/CONTRIBUTING.md

 ### Regenerating Source Files

 Some of Google Test's source files are generated from templates (not in the C++ sense) using a script.
-For example, the file *googlemock/include/gmock/gmock-generated-actions.h.pump* is used to generate *gmock-generated-actions.h* in the same directory.
+For example, the m_files *googlemock/include/gmock/gmock-generated-actions.h.pump* is used to generate *gmock-generated-actions.h* in the same directory.